bben95/rigi/README.md

 ***
 ## Tools
 ---
-The following tools help make easier to work with sample code.
+The following tools help make it easier to work with sample code.

 -git: A tool for managing source code
 -Visual Studio Code: A source code editor